couchbase/n1k1/README.md

 - NEST - a kind of join

-- UNION-ALL data-staging batchSize should be configurable via vars
+- UNION-ALL data-staging batchSize should be configurable
-- UNION-ALL data-staging batchChSize should be configurable via vars
+- UNION-ALL data-staging batchChSize should be configurable

 - standalone Op for data-staging / pipeline breaking